 To all the tahini lovers out there, this one is especially for you.
-Because, tahini is a versatile and beautiful ingredient that deserves to be celebrated and it takes the lime light in every element of this plant based tahini cheesecake!
+Along with my tahini chocolate chip cookies and tahini caramel millionaires shortbread, that is!
+Because tahini is a versatile and beautiful ingredient that deserves to be celebrated and it takes the limelight in every element of this plant-based tahini cheesecake!

-An oaty coconut base is topped with the silkiest creamiest sweet tahini cheesecake filling and topped with my 2-ingredient (yes 2 ingredient!) tahini maple caramel.
-The entire cake is then topped off with homemade sesame brittle which adds an amazing crunch!
+An oaty coconut base topped with the silkiest creamiest sweet tahini cheesecake filling and topped with my 2-ingredient (yes 2 ingredients!) tahini maple caramel.
+The entire cake is topped with homemade sesame brittle which adds an amazing crunch!

-So if you’re ready to get started making this indulgent dessert, make sure you keep reading as I’ve included storage tips along with how I get the creamiest filling and best cheesecake crust in this blog post!
+So if you're ready to get started making this indulgent dessert, make sure you keep reading.
+I've included storage tips along with how I get the creamiest filling and best cheesecake crust in this blog post!

-Toasted coconut flakes: Coconut flakes give the crust of the cake a wonderful flavour and texture.
+Toasted coconut flakes: Coconut flakes give the crust of the cake a wonderful flavor and texture.
 You can also use raw coconut flakes or desiccated coconut if you prefer.
-However, I really love the rich flavour you get from toasted coconut.
+However, I really love the rich flavor you get from toasted coconut.

-Rolled oats: An oaty base is the perfect compliment to the rich and creamy cheesecake.
-If you’re gluten-free, swap these out for GF oats.
+Rolled oats: An oaty base is a perfect complement to the rich and creamy cheesecake.
+If you're gluten-free, swap these out for GF oats.

-Sea salt: Adding a little bit of salt to the crust helps to balance the sweetness and intensify the flavour of the cake.
+Sea salt: Adding a little bit of salt to the crust helps to balance the sweetness and intensify the flavor of the cake.